dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ## National eLMIS metrics
 Xx
+## list metrics which are not available in DHIS2 but should be available from national eLMIS, study TSS indicators! study the GF etc. metrics above which can be calculated by national eLMIS.
-mSupply provides a wide range of analytics, reports and dashboards and should be the primary reference for any logistics data for supply managers, in particular for order fulfilment.
+ provides a wide range of analytics, reports and dashboards and should be the primary reference for any logistics data for supply managers, in particular for order fulfilment.
 - Items (item catalogue, prices, item categories)
 - Purchasing reports (purchase orders, goods received, open purchase orders, tenders)
 - Stock reports (stock on hand, stock value, stockouts, stockout days, customer demand, remaining shelf life, stock coverage time, stock corrections)